SerenityOS/yaksplained/README.md

 Since Serenity has an e-mail client, it's only logical that there's a mail-themed yak.

-Created by sin-ack on December 13th 2021.
-Reason: After a lengthy unrelated discussion, Andreas pointed out that ["that sounds like the building blocks of blackmail"](https://discord.com/channels/830522505605283862/830522505605283866/919916646326476861), to which GMTA responded ":yakmail:" and sin-ack created the emoji.
+Created by Agni on December 13th 2021.
+Reason: After a lengthy unrelated discussion, Andreas pointed out that ["that sounds like the building blocks of blackmail"](https://discord.com/channels/830522505605283862/830522505605283866/919916646326476861), to which GMTA responded ":yakmail:" and Agni created the emoji.

 ### Yakmagnet: TODO